Wren6991/PicoDVI/Readme.md

 Roadmap:
 - Other GFX-compatible framebuffer depths & sizes.
-- Might split out the PicoDVI-to-Arduino wrapper elements from the GFX parts so lower-level access (scanline callbacks, etc.) can be done in Arduino, to handle any other display permutations and perhaps port over some of PicoDVI's Pico SDK examples (more soft-links, e.g. libsprite, might be needed).
+- Perhaps some non-GFX modes to bring over some of the Pico SDK examples in an Arduino context.

 Bitbanged DVI on the RP2040 Microcontroller
 ===========================================